uoeIDS/IDS_website/content/components/student_hours.en.md

 weight: 4
 ---

-The course lecturers will hold "student hours" from week 2 on Thursdays, immediately after the lecture.
-The student hours will be held in-person from 11.10-12.00 in 5326, JCMB.
+The course lecturers will hold "student hours" on Wednesdays immediately after the lecture.
+The student hours will be held in-person from 12:10-13:00 in 5326, JCMB.

 {{% notice tip %}}
 These hours are good chances to communicate more effectively with lecturers.